vrhinehart/fingerprint/README.md

 - Disconnect the Arduino from the fingerprint sensor when flashing, as the USB and sensor use the same UART.
 - If the sensor LED turns cyan, it's waiting for a fingerprint.
 This means it was triggered to enter the verification mode, but the finger was removed.
 Scan a finger to exit this mode.
 - You may want to cover the debug LEDs on the Arduino with tape.
 Otherwise they will shine in the night and possibly be confused with the "unlocked" indicator.
+- The sensor supports 80 fingerprint slots, but my code only exposes 10.
+This can be easily changed.
+- If your finger doesn't scan reliably, try recording it to multiple slots in different positions.
+This ain't TouchID, it's fairly sensitive to the exact position of your finger.

 Interface:
 - By default, device is in fingerprint reading mode.
 Place your finger on the sensor to authenticate.